-Example: A calendar year grantee orders supplies and receives the invoice in December 2021.
-The grantee has an open period of 20 days after yearend.
-The grantee pays the invoice on February 5, 2022.
+Example: A calendar year government orders supplies and receives the supplies and invoice in December 2021.
+The government has an open period of 20 days after yearend.
+The government pays the invoice on February 5, 2022.

 - Accrual basis: The expenditure is reported in the 2021 SEFA, because the activity, a receipt of goods in this situation, occurred during fiscal year 2021 and the invoice was received before the end of the period.
-In the financial statements this expenditure would have been reported as an expense with offsetting liability even though not yet paid.
+In the financial statements this expenditure would have been reported as an expense with offsetting liability because it was not paid.
 Since the SEFA is reported on the same basis of accounting as the other financial reports, it too would report the expenditure. - Cash basis: The expenditure is reported in the 2022 SEFA, because cash-basis entities report expenditures when paid.
-However, note that had this invoice been paid within the grantees open period, a cash-basis city, town or county would report the expenditure on the 2021 SEFA (for a cash basis county, this assumes it opted to remain open for the 30 day open period and the County auditor elected for the additional 60 days to pay claims incurred prior to the close of the year).
+However, note that had this invoice been paid within the government's open period, a cash-basis city, town or county would report the expenditure on the 2021 SEFA (for fore information on open period accounting, please see Cash BARS 3.1.7, Fund Types and Accounting Principles, paragraph 3.1.7.40).

-Report award-related expenditures in the year they take place, even if the government will not be reimbursed by the grantor until the following year.
-For most programs, do not report amounts on this Schedule based on the date(s) that funds are received from the grantor (e.g., the date the government submitted a reimbursement request or received a reimbursement payment).
-Note however that there are some exceptions whereby the basis for the "federal award expended" for purposes of SEFA reporting may be based on an activity, not reimbursable expenditures such as for fixed price awards.
+Report award-related expenditures in the year they take place, even if the government will not be reimbursed by the awarding agency until the following year.
+For most programs, do not report amounts on this Schedule based on the date(s) that funds are received from the awarding agency (e.g., the date the government submitted a reimbursement request or received a reimbursement payment).
+Note however that there are some exceptions whereby the "basis for the federal awards expended" for purposes of SEFA reporting may be based on an activity, not reimbursable expenditures.
+This is common for fixed amount awards.
+Fixed amount awards are a type of grant or cooperative agreement under which the Federal awarding agency or pass-through entity provides a specific level of support without regard to actual costs incurred under the Federal award.
+This type of Federal award reduces some of the administrative burden and record keeping requirements for both the non-Federal entity and Federal awarding agency or pass-through entity.
+Accountability is based primarily on performance and results.